My Announcement to the World

 Conversions are using currently approved frames and have been going on for gas cars using performance based engines and motors.
 With controllers (basically, the engine) reaching 1000 – 2000 amps, high end car batteries and the light weight of a Porshe 911 chassis, electric cars can provide respectable performance.
 Fun to drive as they are virtually silent and coast very easily when you let off the accelerator pedal.

-People are trying to move the market toward the hybrid electric vehicle; some are trying hydrogen/fuel cell cars, other are pushing a grid-connected or plug-in hybrid.
+People are trying to move the market toward the hybrid electric vehicle.
+I mean some are trying hydrogen/fuel cell cars.
+Then there are others pushing a grid-connected or plug-in hybrid.
 My point is that you can get an electric vehicle today.
-You can get any vehicle you want and convert it to an electric vehicle.
+You can get any vehicle you want.
+Then convert it to an electric vehicle.
 Electric vehicles are not difficult to build.
-They are easy to convert.
+They are also easy to convert.

 We need to change our ways.

 There are so many television shows showing people tricking out their cars.
 They add better engines or doing just anything to make it go fast.
 Hopefully and be safe.